joerick/pyinstrument/courseProjectDocs/Unit-Testing/mocking.md

 ## RENDERER
 ### New Testing Segment
-I made new tests for the HTML Render component of the project to test its ability to produce reports with minimal values Specifically testing the components of save_html_report(), HTMLRenderer() and profiler.output()
+There are new tests for the HTML Render component of the project to test its ability to produce reports with minimal values.
+Specifically testing the components of save_html_report(), HTMLRenderer() and profiler.output()

 The rationale behind these tests is to document and examine the program's ability to render through data at a fixed rate to see where and what we can optimize.